viam-labs/hand_raiser/README.md

 3. Run `playwright install`.
 4. On Ubuntu, run `sudo apt-get install libavif16`.
 On Mac, run `brew install libavif`.
 5. Edit `secrets.py` so it contains the robot's secret and URL.
 You can get these from anyone who worked on this project.
-6. Step 3 probably made the repo dirty.
+6. The previous step probably made the repo dirty.
 Run `git update-index --skip-worktree secrets.py` to make the repo clean again.

 ## Running